avion00/Ecom/zzmd.md

  and we implement all kinds of link and api and token process authentication and many more and route etc .. we'll do so many stuff

- execute from now we feel quick. we assure and forming this process
+ execute from now we feel quick. we assure and forming this process. we feel too much hungry in this project